screwdriver-cd/guide/docs/user-guide/templates.md

+---
+layout: main
+title: Templates
+category: User Guide
+menu: menu
+toc:
+    - title: Templates
+      url: "#templates"
+    - title: Using a template
+      url: "#using-a-template"
+    - title: Creating a template
+      url: "#creating-a-template"
+    - title: Finding templates
+      url: "#finding-templates"
+---
 # Templates

-Templates are snippets of predefined code that people can use to replace a job definition in a [screwdriver.yaml](./configuration/index.md).
+Templates are snippets of predefined code that people can use to replace a job definition in a [screwdriver.yaml](./configuration).
 A template contains a series of predefined steps along with a selected Docker image.

 ## Using a template